KeenanThompson/Zero-Trust-Architecture-Multi-Cloud/README.md

 ## License

-This project is provided for demonstration, reference, and educational purposes.
+This is provided for demonstration, reference, and educational purposes.